IgniteUI/indigo-design-docfx/en/components/grid-grouping.md

 ## GroupBy Row

 The Grid has a `GroupBy Row` symbol under `Features` that represents a special row in the Grid that is like a heading preceding the grouped records with some summary information about their amount within the group.
-Adding this symbol has only a visual effect on your design to make it more realistic if you want to switch the GroupBy feature, insert and configure accordingly a `Group Area`.
+Adding this symbol has only a visual effect on your design to make it more realistic.
+To switch the GroupBy feature on, insert and configure a `Group Area`.

 ## Additional Resources